The usually less annoying Sister Trope

 - Expert Realism and many of the "Mutations" of Left 4 Dead 2 seem tailor-made for this type of player.
 Some previous Mutations have included:

-- Only headshots do damage to enemies.
+- Headshot!
+Where only headshots do damage to enemies.

 - Halo has skulls, which add affects to ramp up the difficulty, such as making all enemies dodge grenades, shutting off save points within the level, and removing any heads up display.